-This morning I awoke thinking about notions of failure, and specifically, wondering if we are wrong in categorizing divorce as failure.
+This morning I awoke thinking about notions of failure.
+Specifically, I wonder if we are wrong in categorizing divorce as failure.
 For that matter, are we wrong to say that a marriage “fails” if it ends in divorce?

 Many say yes.
 They say yes unequivocally.
-They may disregard 10 good years and focus on the five that were lousy and the fact that the marriage ends.
-Or, they may prefer the wording that the marriage “failed.”
-They look back and say the quality of the union was less than satisfactory, and from the vantage point of a second (superior) marriage or relationship, they view the first as anything but a success.
+They disregard 10 good years and focus on the five or three that were lousy, and the fact that the marriage ended.
+They adopt the wording that the marriage “failed.”
+They look back and pronounce the quality of the union less than satisfactory, and from the vantage point of a second (superior) marriage or relationship, they view the first as anything but a success.

 I struggle with stamping FAILURE on every marriage that is terminated by one or both parties.
 I don’t think the label is helpful, and I don’t think it always applies.